 Let me state unequivocally that I respect my profession and know countless chiropractors who provide exceptionally high quality care for their patients.
 Every such chiropractor I know spends time educating his or her patients on diet, exercise, and other determinants of overall quality of health.
-When a person experiences musculoskeletal discomfort, I think that it is highly worthwhile to visit a chiropractor who is committed to providing this level of comprehensive care.
-Read more about How to Create a Healthier and More Functional Body
+When a person experiences musculoskeletal discomfort, I think that it can be highly worthwhile to visit a chiropractor who is committed to providing this level of comprehensive care.
+Read more about How to Move Better

 When hamstrings and calves are short and hypertonic from lack of mindful use and stretching, their tendons can generate a low-grade backward pulling force on the tibia or femur, which predisposes the quadriceps and patellar tendon that runs along the anterior portion of the knee to injury.
 This is why regular stretching of your hamstrings, gastrocnemius, and soleus is essential to supporting healthy knee function.
 Read more about Exercises for Knee Pain

 When looking to overcome wrist pain, a good first step is to identify its root cause.

 Overuse is arguably the most common cause of pain and stiffness in the wrist joint.
 When the wrist is asked to do more work than it is suited for without adequate rest, the ligaments, tendons, muscles, and even the bones that make up the wrist can become inflamed.
 Read more about Natural Ways to Treat Wrist Pain

 The contents of this website are the opinions of Dr. Ben Kim unless otherwise noted.
 The information on this website is not intended as personalized medical advice and is not intended to replace the relationship that you have with your primary care provider.
 Any decisions you make with regard to your daily choices and medical treatments should be made with the help of a qualified health care provider.